In

 property, and welcomed the status and prestige the position would bring.[5]
 Despatching Douglas to Britain benefited Lilley as well, for it removed

-political arena.
-Rather than having Douglas inside the cabinet in preference to having him
+him from the Queensland Douglas inside the cabinet in preference to having him

 cause damage from the backbenches or as a member of the opposition, Lilley